WindowsPointCloud/PointCloudSystem/README.md

 pyinstaller --onefile --noconsole labelCloud.py
 ```

 You should get a file called `labelCloud.spec` after conversion.
-Open the .spec file, and A=add this `datas` into the file.
+Open the .spec file, and add this `datas` into the file.
+Make sure you change the parent path accordingly.
+You can refer this [image](https://github.com/user-attachments/assets/fae53c29-aa42-4ff7-b1fb-20ab135d4edb) as reference of how to put the `datas` into `labelCloud.spec` file.
 ```
        datas=[
 	  ('D:\\Hum\\PointCloudSystem\\labelCloud\\labelCloud\\resources\\interfaces\\*.ui', 'resources/interfaces'),